stupplab/SAXScells/LIX/flat15/fillable/README.md

 - Fill the strips with samples, then place back on the robot parking area
 - Measure filled cells, and perform empty subtraction.
 - Subtract corresponding buffer.
 A typical strip measurement with 24 frames, 1s / frame exposure takes about 11-12 minutes.
 This means the sample throughput is ~1 min / cell.
 The downside is the halved throughput and possible contamination if cells are not kept clean.
+Sample evaporation can be a concern if you are running samples with robots.